MicrosoftDocs/architecture-center/docs/example-scenario/oracle-migrate/oracle-migration-overview.md

 To migrate an Oracle database to an Azure environment, you have to:

-* Choose the right Azure VMs size, disk type, and data migration method.
+* Choose Azure resources as target database.

-* Figure out how to achieve business continuity.
+* Decide data migration method to evaluate downtime window.

-* Come up with disaster recovery requirements.
+* Figure out how to archive business continuity and disaster recovery requirements.

 ## Architecture